emad-eldeen/metro-network-navigation/readme.md

 - calculation of fastest route between two stations in terms of hobs
 - calculation of shortest route between two stations in terms of cost

+## How to use
+After running the app, input the name of the json file that has the metro network information to load.
+The file should be under `resources` folder. e.g. `prage.json`.
+After that, a command from the command list could be used.

 ## Knowledge Used
 - Java collections
 - Java streams